ortus-docs/coldbox-docs/overview/testing_an_application.md

 ![](../images/overview_testing.png)

 Everything is already pre-wired for you and ready for you to do full life-cycle integration testing.
+Don't believe me?
+Try it out, go change your `echo()` action to the following code and re-run your test: